Make Your Rock Tumbler Belts Last a Long Time

 Your rock tumbler should not be a belt eater.

-If you have a quality rock tumbler such as a Thumler's Tumbler or a Lortone Tumbler, your belts should last through many batches of rocks.
-If you take good care of them the average belt should last for a year or more.
-We use our tumblers regularly and most of them have belts that are one, two, three or more years old.
+If you have a quality rock tumbler such as a Thumler's Tumbler or a Lortone Tumbler, and you use high quality belts - then you should get two, three or more years of service out of a belt.
+We use our tumblers regularly and most of our belts last for several years.